-Husky Energy Inc. is one of Canada's largest integrated energy companies.
-It is based in Calgary, Alberta, Canada and its common shares are publicly traded on the Toronto Stock Exchange under the symbol HSE.
-The Company operates in Canada, the United States and the Asia Pacific Region with Upstream and Downstream business segments.
+Husky Energy is a Canadian-based integrated energy company.
+It is based in Calgary, Alberta, Canada, and its common shares are publicly traded on the Toronto Stock Exchange under the symbol HSE.
+The Company operates in Canada, the United States and the Asia Pacific region with Upstream and Downstream business segments.